AndreMIsidoro/tools/bloodhound/README.md

     bloodhound-python -d <domain_name> -c all -u <username> -p <password> -ns <target_ip> --zip

-(If we are in a windows machine, logged in a a user, but with now password, we can download the sharphound.exe and run it in the context of the user)
+If we are in a windows machine, logged in a a user, but with now password, we can download the sharphound.exe and run it in the context of the user

     ./sharphound.exe -c all

+Using sharphound is better since more up to date

 Then, start bloodhound by doing